Work-Study Dates & Policies

 The award period is the period during which students may earn their Work-Study award.

-The last day a department may hire a Work-Study student each semester is as follows:
+The last day an Off-Campus Employer may hire a Work-Study student each semester is as follows:

 A student’s Work-Study award is meant to be earned over the entire award period.